 I am a bilingual clinical psychologist in private practice in Providence, Rhode Island, where I serve

 linguistically and culturally diverse communities.
-Working within a Buddhist psychology perspective, my work seeks to understand how multiple sources of oppression and resiliency intersect and inform the lived experiences of people.
+Working within a Buddhist psychology and yogic perspectives, my work seeks to understand how multiple sources of oppression and resiliency intersect and inform the lived experiences of people.
 I am section faculty at the Institute for Meditation and Psychotherapy yearlong certificate program (www.meditationandpsychotherapy.org) and serve as a consulting psychologist at Bristol Community College Counseling Center in Fall River, Massachusetts.

 I am passionate about the intersection of psychology, mindfulness, spirituality, and body-focused practices.
 I believe that we transform suffering by connecting heart, body, mind, and spirit.
 In my individual and group work, I strive to create safe spaces that focus on deep listening and heart-felt connection.
-Exploring ways in which we can be more compassionate toward ourselves and others is central to my clinical practice and teaching.
+Exploring ways in which we can be more compassionate toward ourselves and others and connect with our bodies is central to my clinical practice and teaching.

 In addition to my work as a psychotherapist, I offer mindfulness-based trainings, lectures, and retreats throughout New England.
 As a trained Mindful Self-Compassion (MSC) teacher, I facilitate this 8-week program in various organizations and community settings such as The Center for Mindfulness and Compassion at Cambridge Health Alliance (www.chacmc.org) and the Providence VA Hospital.
-As a registered Phoenix Rising Yoga teacher, I incorporate body-focused practices in my clinical work and teaching.
+As a registered Phoenix Rising Yoga teacher and a current Yoga Therapist in Training, I incorporate body-focused practices in my clinical work and teaching.
 I believe that listening to our body's wisdom is essential in promoting overall health.